FelipeBarretoB/ecommerce-microservice-backend-app/README.md

 # e-Commerce Microservice Backend App

-Hi, welcom, this is the main file for my last (hopefully) university project.
+Hi, welcome, this is the main file for my last (hopefully) university project.
 This project was done by  [Vanesa Ramos](https://github.com/Vanesa155) and [Felipe Barreto](https://github.com/FelipeBarretoB) for the automation subject.

 This project was based in an already existing project, which you can find [here](https://github.com/SelimHorri/ecommerce-microservice-backend-app).
 Both the front and back were already developed, however we had to change a lot of things just to make it work.
 Because this is an automation/DevOps project, we just got it to a point where it could stand and then develop the automation parts.